marialitwa/marialitwa/README.md

 # Hej, I'm Maria! 👋🏻

-I’m a **_Frontend Web Developer_** with a bit of Backend knowledge based in _Berlin_.
+I’m a **_Frontend Web Developer_** with a bit of Backend knowledge based in **_Berlin_**.
 With prior experience in photography & design.
 Structured, focused and dedicated with empathetic people & communication skills.
-I’m a strong believer in _lifelong learning_ and I love to work with a thriving & supportive team.
+I’m a strong believer in _lifelong learning_ and I love to work with a _thriving & supportive_ team.

 Recently graduated as a Full-Stack Developer from Code Academy Berlin.
 2022 successfully mastered an intense Frontend Web Developer bootcamp at Neue Fische.

 <br />

 ## Current Projects
-> ⭐️ [New in Town](https://github.com/marialitwa/mern-new-in-town) - I'm currently building a web app that collects all new favorite spots in town.
-After moving from Cologne to Berlin in 2023 I had to find new doctors, new favorite cafés, save all the new places I want to explore.
-With my app I’ll have all in one place with a user friendly and appealing design.
+> ⭐️ [New in Town](https://github.com/marialitwa/mern-new-in-town) - I'm currently building a web app that collects all new favorite spots in a new town.
+After moving from Cologne to Berlin in 2023 I had to find and gather new doctors, new favorite cafés, and save all the new places I want to enjoy & explore.

-> ⭐️ [Portfolio](https://github.com/marialitwa/portfolio-web-developer) - I'm building my portfolio with Next.js App Router, Typescript and Tailwind.
+> ⭐️ [Portfolio](https://github.com/marialitwa/portfolio-web-developer) - I'm building my developer portfolio page with Next.js App Router, Typescript and Tailwind.

 <br />